For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Located in West Reading, Pennsylvania

 Located in Berks County, Pennsylvania, Reading Hospital is the Magnet Recognized acute care flagship hospital of Tower Health.
-Reading Hospital is recognized by Healthgrades as one of America’s 50 best hospitals two years in a row, named a top 10 hospital in Pennsylvania by U.S. News and World Report, and most wired, efficient and clinically advanced health care organizations.
+Reading Hospital is recognized by Healthgrades as one of America’s 50 best hospitals three years in a row, named a top 10 hospital in Pennsylvania by U.S. News and World Report, and most wired, efficient and clinically advanced health care organizations.

 In 2022, Reading Hospital treated more than 103,000 people in its emergency room, delivered more than 3,200 babies, had nearly 33,000 inpatient admissions and provided nearly 1,016,000 outpatient services.
 As a hub for technologically advanced medical care, the hospital is also a state leader in surgical volume with more than 13,700 annual procedures.
 In 2021, Reading Hospital became a 4-year regional campus of the College of Medicine.
 Additionally, students may choose to complete clinical education at any Tower Health outpatient sites available for training, such as the Phoenixville and Pottstown, Pennsylvania, locations.